First-Order General-Relativistic Viscous Fluid Dynamics: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this work, we presented the first example of a relativistic theory of viscous fluid dynamics that simultaneously satisfies the following properties: the system when coupled to Einstein's equations is causal, strongly hyperbolic, and the solutions are well-posed (see the content of Theorem I and II); equilibrium states in flat spacetime are stable (consequence of Theorem III); all dissipative contributions (shear viscosity, bulk viscosity, and heat flow) are included; and finally the effects from nonzero baryon number are also taken into account.
+In this work, we presented the first generalization of relativistic Navier-Stokes theory that simultaneously satisfies the following properties: the system, with or without coupling to Einstein's equations, is causal, strongly hyperbolic, and locally well-posed, see the content of Theorem I and II); equilibrium states in flat spacetime are stable (consequence of Theorem III); all dissipative contributions (shear viscosity, bulk viscosity, and heat conductivity) are included; and finally the effects from nonzero baryon number are also taken into account.
 All of the above holds without any simplifying symmetry assumptions and are mathematically rigorously established.
+In addition, entropy production is non-negative in the regime of validity of this effective theory.